sam-notte/notte/notte/llms/prompts/data-extraction/user.md

 #### `<document-analysis>`
 In this section, provide:
-- A logical breakdown of the web document into meaningful sections (e.g., Navigation, Main Content, Relevant menus, Footer, etc.).
+- A logical breakdown of the web document into meaningful sections (e.g., Main Content, Relevant menus etc.).
+- Don't include navbars or footers in the analysis, focus on the main content of the page.
 - Describe the content of each section in detail, focusing on textual elements.
-- Include subsections for any repetitive or structured data (e.g., search results, filters).
+- Include subsections for any repetitive or structured data (e.g., search results, filters, pagination, etc.).
+- Remember to carry around ALL fields (numbers, text, dates, addresses, etc.) for each identified structured data.

 #### `<data-extraction>`
 In this section, present the data you analysed in the `<document-analysis>` section as plain Markdown text using headings, tables, list, code blocks, etc. as needed.

 - Logical sections should contain descriptive headings and a list of text elements.
 - Repetitive or tabular data (e.g., search results, lists of items) must be organized in Markdown tables.
 Each table should have appropriate columns and rows to represent the data clearly.
+For each row, ALL fields originially present in the document MUST be included in the table.
+- ALL number fields MUST be included in the table and have their own column.
 - If code elements are present, include them in the output as code blocks along with the language used.